 BH: I’ve read that you sought Ishiro Honda’s advice during the making of the film for advice on a special effects sequence.
-I was wondering what advice did Mr. Honda give, and did he give any indication what he thought of the film as it was being made?
+I was wondering what advice did Mr. Honda give, and did he give any indication about what he thought about the film while it was being made?

 YB: During the making of the film, Mr. Tanaka got very sick, and so they asked Mr. Honda to come in and look at the almost complete project.
-He came in to think about doing retakes for things that he thought weren’t done well, but the thing I thought was good about Mr. Tanaka as he was in his hospital bed, as he was talking to Mr. Honda, Honda would tell him what he thought we should retake, and Mr. Tanaka would say, “No, we don’t need any retakes.
+But Mr. Tanaka would say, “No, we don’t need any retakes.
 If there’s something you need to add, then let’s go for that.”
-We only had 35 days to make the film, and very little budget, and so we made a few extra scenes.
-But I asked Mr. Honda to tell Mr. Tanaka that we wanted to add something, but he didn’t want to retake anything, so I actually asked him to tell Mr. Tanaka this is what we wanted.
+We only had 35 days to make the film, and we had very little budget, so we shot a few extra scenes.
+But I asked Mr. Honda to tell Mr. Tanaka that we wanted to add some scenes, but Mr. Tanaka didn’t want us to retake anything.

-DF: Here’s a question you’ve probably been asked more than once: How did you come up with the idea to have Godzilla fly?
+DF: Here’s a question you’ve probably had asked more than once: How did you come up with the idea to have Godzilla fly?

-YB: Basically, Godzilla tried to take Hedorah out many, many times, and he wasn’t able to do it.
+YB: Godzilla tried to take Hedorah out many times, and he wasn’t able to do it.
 He couldn’t kill him.
-So as Hedorah would fly and get away, if he were to walk as Godzilla usually walks, there’s no way he’d be able to keep up with him.
-So we made the scene where Godzilla flies to go grab Hedorah.
-As Mr. Tanaka was in the hospital, we were worried that he might not like it that Godzilla was flying.
-So we made others scenes of Godzilla’s running and catching Hedorah.
-The person who was in charge in place of Mr. Tanaka at the time liked the idea of Godzilla’s flying, so he gave me the okay and told Mr. Tanaka it looks really good, and we finished the movie without Mr. Tanaka‘s knowing about it.
+So, as Hedorah would fly and get away, if he were to walk as Godzilla usually walks, there’s no way he’d be able to keep up with him.
+So we made the scene where Godzilla flies to grab Hedorah.
+As Mr. Tanaka was in the hospital, we made other scenes of Godzilla’s running and catching Hedorah and decided to use those scenes if Mr. Tanaka rejected the idea of having Godzilla fly.
+The person who was in charge in place of Mr. Tanaka at the time [Toho executive director Kazuo Baba] liked the idea of Godzilla’s flying, so he gave me the OK for it.

 DF: So I guess this missing footage of Godzilla’s walking has never been salvaged and won’t appear on any DVD extras?